-In this series of authentic conversations around burn-out, my clients share their recovery journey openly with the world.
-The intention with this series is to create awareness and understanding around burn-out and chronic stress.
-The stories invite to inspire others to be brave, challenge their beliefs and speak up on their needs to avoid burnout and other stress related outcomes.
+In this series of authentic conversations around burnout, clients and people from my network share their transformative journey openly with the world.
+The intention with this series is to create awareness and understanding around burnout and chronic stress.
+My hope is that these stories will inspire others to be brave, challenge their beliefs and speak up on their needs, to avoid burnout and other stress related outcomes.

 Below you can read the story from Marianne.

-I am Marianne a 43 years old French madame, I have been living in the Netherlands for more than 11 years.
-I started my career as an embedded software developer and I am now responsible for all the software developments in a small medical company.
-I am the mother of two girls and step mom to the daughter of my Dutch husband.
+Bonjour!
+I am Marianne, a 43-year-old French madame.
+I have been living in the Netherlands for over 11 years.
+I started my career as an embedded software developer, and I am now responsible for all software development in a small medical company.
+I am the mother of two girls, and step-mum to my Dutch husband’s daughter.

 What was your moment of truth?

-In monarchy lexicon exists the expression "annus horribilis" to describe a year that should be better forgotten of.
+Queen Elizabeth II once used the now-famous expression "annus horribilis" to describe a year that she would rather forget.
 2012 was my "annus horribilis".
-In January, my perverse narcissistic father steps up another level in his cruelty and announced us by email that he was leaving our mother.
-He told us that he would live with his mistress and hoped we would be able to celebrate with him this wonderful development in his life.
-As we were not as enthusiastic about his choice and certainly not the way he chose to proceed with it, ensued from my father years of emotional manipulation.
+In January, my perverse narcissistic father stepped up another level in his cruelty and announced to us by email that he was leaving our mother.
+He told us that he would live with his mistress and hoped we would be able to celebrate this wonderful development in his life with him.
+We were not as enthusiastic about his choice, and certainly not the way he chose to proceed with it.
+From that point, years of emotional manipulation by my father ensued.

-In September that same year, my relationship with my partner and father of my two children came to a bitter an acrimonious end after 13 years.
-Years of mutual anger with him followed, along with the problem with my father, caused very regular peaks of stress.
-A few months after that, he decided to move back to our home country and I became a single mum in a foreign country to my then 3- and 7-year old daughters.
+In September that same year, my relationship with my partner and father of my two children came to a bitter and acrimonious end after 13 years.
+Years of mutual anger between us followed, and this, along with the problems with my father, caused me regular peaks of stress.
+A few months after that, my ex-partner decided to move back to our home country, and I became a single mum, in a foreign country, to my then 3- and 7-year old daughters.

-From that moment I entered the mercenary mode: to make enough money to be able to keep our house and the after-school activities of the children.
-I wanted to keep their life as identical as it was before the separation.
-I worked full time and taught piano in the evenings and week-ends to make that happen.
+From that moment, I entered into a mercenary mode.
+My goal: to make enough money to be able to keep our house, and continue the after-school activities of the children.
+I wanted to keep their lives identical to how they were before the separation.
+I worked full time and taught piano in the evenings and weekends to make that happen.

-I embodied the softness of a mother, the authority of a father.
-I was the money maker at the same time as the stay at home mom.
-While doing this, I was also the emotional support for my mother's emotional distress during her separation with my father.
-All while I was dealing with my own anger at my father and my own emotional distress around my own separation.
-Above that I tried to perform well at the new job I just got in a start-up to take my career to the next level.
+I tried to embody the softness of a mother and the authority of a father.
+I was the moneymaker and the stay at home mom.
+At the same time, I was also my mother's emotional support during her separation from my father.
+All of this while I was dealing with my own anger at my father and the emotional distress around my own separation.
+On top of that, I was trying to perform well at the new job I had just begun in a start-up, to take my career to the next level.